Phill030/XOR-NeuralNetwork/README.md

 ---

 # Getting Started

 This project implements a basic neural network from scratch in Rust.
-It includes an input layer, hidden layers, and an output layer, allowing for flexible configuration and training.
+It includes an input layer, dense layers, and an output layer, allowing for flexible configuration and training.
 The neural network uses the sigmoid activation function and supports backpropagation for training.
 Additionally, the project includes functionality to visualize the training loss over epochs using the plotters crate.

 <div align="center">
   <img width="600px" src="https://github.com/Phill030/XOR-NeuralNetwork/assets/50775241/c847c239-070c-4643-9aa9-f290fedfed94" />